Motorcycle Insurance Minimum Requirements in Texas

 - Certification of self-insurance through the Texas Department of Transportation (TxDOT).
 This option is typically for dealers, as you must own more than 25 cars to be eligible for self-insurance.

 Texas statutes are very specific about the definition of a motorcycle and other similar vehicles:

 - Motorcycle―A motorized vehicle with a saddle for the rider and operating on a maximum of three wheels.
 This does not include tractors.
 Motorcycles are considered the same as passenger vehicles when it comes to registration, titling, and insurance requirements.

 - Moped―A motorized cycle that does not operate faster than 30 MPH and has less than 2 hp and less than 50 ccs displacement.

 - Motor-driven cycle―A motorcycle with engine displacement of less than 250 cc.

 If you need further information about these definitions or regarding your specific vehicle, contact your local TxDOT office.
 You can also call Customer Service at (888) 368-4689.

-Currently, up to 20% of Texas drivers on the road at any time are uninsured.
-In an effort to decrease that number, state lawmakers have set required minimum amounts of liability insurance.
-So, if you want to drive in this state, you must have liability coverage in at least the following amounts:
+In an effort to decrease the number of uninsured Texas drivers, state lawmakers have set required minimum amounts of liability insurance.
+So, if you want to drive in this state, you must have a motorcycle insuranc policy that includes liability coverage in at least the following amounts: